emuell/AFEC-Classifiers/README.md

 The `./Scripts` folder contains various python scripts to experiment with Keras / Tensorflow classification models.<br/> See individual `train_XXX.py` files for details and pip dependencies.
 Please note: AFEC does not use those Keras models - they are *only* used for the sake of experimentation.

+**Please Note**: The datasets are stored via git lfs, so first make sure they are checked out via `git lfs pull`.

 ## Classification Packs

 * `OneShot-vs-Loops`: